VincentSh1/RouteForge/README.md

 is `ROUTEFORGE_ADMIN_ADDR=127.0.0.1:8081`.
 Compose enables it with host publication restricted to `127.0.0.1:8081`.
 The inference listener is unchanged.

+Admin session authentication is optional outside Compose and enabled in Compose;
-There is **no authentication or CORS support**.
+see the authentication section below.
+There is no CORS support.
 Do not expose this listener to a remote/shared network.
 Responses contain operational metadata only: prompts, responses, credentials, user information, Redis keys, and cached content are never available.
 Responses use `Cache-Control: no-store`.
 This is the future backend for the local read-only RouteForge Console described below.